 Warsaw, Poland – Poland may take up to 25 years to completely exit and phase out coal use in electricity generation, according to state-owned Polska Grupa Energetyczna (PGE), which is longer than the transition the European Union is seeking in its bid to zero out greenhouse-gas emissions by 2050.

 For the EU to remain within its carbon budget, as outlined by the Paris Agreement, analysis suggests that member states should completely shut down all existing coal-fired power plants by 2030.

-“Coal exit is not realistic by 2030,” however claims PGE’s Chief Executive Officer Wojciech Dabrowski.
-“But in 20 to 25 years it is, wit the support of the EU, we do realize that we need to do it.”
+“Coal exit in Poland is not realistic by 2030,” however claims PGE’s Chief Executive Officer Wojciech Dabrowski.
+“But in 20 to 25 years it is, with the support of the EU, we do realize that we need to do it.”

 The country’s top power producer, which generates about 40% of the country’s electricity, is unable to move faster because of technological constraints, job concerns and lack of financing, continues Dabrowski, adding that the company expects the EU to help mobilize green investment, as the coronavirus pandemic leads the bloc into a deep recession.

 Although Poland has significantly reduced its share of coal in power generation in recent years, the country still relies on the fossil fuel for generating more than 70% of its electricity and is the only EU member not to abide by the the bloc’s mid-century deadline to eliminate greenhouse gas emissions.